johnalexandergreene/Forsythia/app/grammarEditor/README.md

 **Grammar=nice.grammar** means that the grammar presently in use is a grammar called *nice.grammar*.

+This is the top-level interface for editing Grammars.
+You create, remove and edit Metagons and Jigs.

+(A Metagon is a location, orientation, scale and chirality independent way of describing a polygon.
+A Jig is an operator in a shape grammar composed of metagons and jigs)

 The 3 blue buttons **Import**, **Export** and **New** import a grammar from or export a grammar to the file system; or create a new grammar.

 The yellow **Generate** button takes us to the Forsythia fractal image generating window.